Bloom (shader effect): Theory

-Imperfect Focus
+Imperfect focus

 One physical basis of bloom is that, in the real world, lenses can never focus perfectly.
 Even a perfect lens will convolve the incoming image with an Airy disk (the diffraction pattern produced by passing a point light source through a circular aperture).
 Under normal circumstances, these imperfections are not noticeable, but an intensely bright light source will cause the imperfections to become visible.
 As a result, the image of the bright light appears to bleed beyond its natural borders.

 The Airy disc function falls off very quickly but has very wide tails (actually, infinitely wide tails).
 As long as the brightness of adjacent parts of the image are roughly in the same range, the effect of the blurring caused by the Airy disc is not particularly noticeable; but in parts of the image where very bright parts are adjacent to relatively darker parts, the tails of the Airy disc become visible and can extend far beyond the extent of the bright part of the image.

 In HDRR images, the effect can be reproduced by convolving the image with a windowed kernel of an Airy disc (for very good lenses), or by applying Gaussian blur (to simulate the effect of a less perfect lens), before converting the image to fixed-range pixels.
 The effect cannot be fully reproduced in non-HDRR imaging systems, because the amount of bleed depends on how bright the bright part of the image is.

 As an example, when a picture is taken indoors, the brightness of outdoor objects seen through a window may be 70 or 80 times brighter than objects inside the room.
 If exposure levels are set for objects inside the room, the bright image of the windows will bleed past the window frames when convolved with the Airy disc of the camera being used to produce the image.

-CCD Sensor Saturation
+CCD sensor saturation

 Bloom in digital cameras is caused by an overflow of charge in the photodiodes, which are the light-sensitive elements in the camera's image sensor.
 When a photodiode is exposed to a very bright light source, the accumulated charge can spill over into adjacent pixels, creating a halo effect.
 This is known as "charge bleeding."

 The bloom effect is more pronounced in cameras with smaller pixels, as there is less room for the charge to dissipate.
 It can also be exacerbated by high ISO settings, which increase the camera's sensitivity to light and can result in more charge accumulation.

 While the bloom effect can be distracting in some images, it can also be used creatively to add a dreamy or otherworldly quality to photos.